inside.ewu.edu

 Pre-requisites: admission to a Leadership degree or certificate program.

-In this course students explore the concepts and practices used in systems thinking, begin learning how to apply these concepts to specific systems, and consider how systems thinking can be an effective tool for organizational and social change leadership.
+Students explore the concepts and practices used in systems thinking, begin learning how to apply these concepts to specific systems, and consider how systems thinking can be an effective tool for organizational and social change leadership.

 LEAD 590.
 LEADERSHIP CAPSTONE.
 4 Credits.